 HND Creative Media Production entry requirements

-- T level (Pass with D or E in the core)
+- T-levels – Pass (D or E in the core) - Merit

 English language requirements

 - English language proficiency at a minimum of IELTS band 6.0 with no component score below 6.0.